 Metabolites are divided into two types based on their role in cellular activities.
 A metabolite which is directly involved in physiological functions and helps in growth, reproduction, and maturity is called a primary metabolite.
 Amino acids, saccharides, nitrogen bases, cholesterol, etc., are a few examples of primary metabolites.
 The metabolite which is produced from the primary metabolite and is not directly involved in the physiological functions is known as a secondary metabolite, e.g. pigments, pheromones, antibiotics, alkaloids, etc.

-Any carbon-containing molecule i.e., organic compounds present in a living cell, is called a biomolecule.
+Any carbon-containing molecule, i.e., organic compounds present in a living cell, is called a biomolecule.
 Based on the molecular weight, biomolecules are classified into two, namely micromolecules and macromolecules.

 Macromolecules are biomolecules which are characterized by their acid insoluble property.
-Proteins, carbohydrates, lipids, nucleic acids are the macromolecules found in living organisms; they are also called biomacromolecules.
+Proteins, carbohydrates, lipids, and nucleic acids are the macromolecules found in living organisms; they are also called biomacromolecules.
 They have a molecular weight of more than ten thousand daltons.
 However, lipids are an exception.
 Though lipids have a molecular weight of less than 800 Da, they are classified as biomacromolecules because of their acid insoluble property.
 Hence, lipids are not strictly macromolecules.

 To learn more about biomolecules with video lessons, visit BYJU’S.